RTSProductions/RTSEngine/README.md

             if (e.KeyCode == Keys.A || e.KeyCode == Keys.Left) { left = false; }
             if (e.KeyCode == Keys.D || e.KeyCode == Keys.Right) { right = false; }
 ```
-So now we are getting input from the player wich we can use to move.
+So now we are getting input from the player which we can use to move.

-Now in oder to make the player and the map we make a 2 dimentinal string array or `string[,] Map` then in the array us the `.` character for an empty space and use the `g` for a ground space also add the `j` for a jewel and `c` for a coin.
+Now in oder to make the player and the map we make a 2 diminutional string array or `string[,] Map` then in the array us the `.` character for an empty space and use the `g` for a ground space also add the `j` for a jewel and `c` for a coin.
 Like this:
 ```cs
         string[,] Map =